zeyneloz/onesignal-node/README.md

 To send a pull request:
  - Fork the repo
  - Clone the forked repo on your computer
- - Switch to develop branch
+ - Switch to master branch
  - Create a feature branch (`git checkout -b feature/new-feature-name`)
  - Make your changes and add new tests if necessary
- - Run tests using `npm test`
  - Push your changes to your fork
  - Open a pull request